-expdig diag5 hidden Designate the diagonal 5 patter over all hidden tiles expdig Apply last used pattern and filter expdig ladder designated Take current designations and replace them with the ladder pattern digcircle hollow Set the circle to hollow (default)
+expdig diag5 hidden Designate the diagonal 5 patter over all hidden tiles expdig Apply last used pattern and filter expdig ladder designated Take current designations and replace them with the ladder pattern digcircle

 A command for easy designation of filled and hollow circles.
 It has several types of options.